“How we spend our days is, of course, how we spend our lives.”

 Your life is your “business!”

 Are the little things you’re doing every day working for you or against you?
-If you think the answer might be the latter, you will find value in the tiny daily rituals listed below.
+If you think the answer might be the latter, you will find value in the tiny daily habits listed below.
 Each of them gradually strengthens common weak points we’ve seen plaguing hundreds of our course students, coaching clients, and live event attendees over the past 15 years (these weak points are little negative patterns of behavior that almost all of us struggle with at some point).

 And remember, this article is about making tiny, sustainable changes in your routine behavior.
-That means practicing each one of these rituals gradually — one at a time, one day at a time, and then letting them build on one another.
+That means practicing each one of these habits gradually — one at a time, one day at a time, and then letting them build on one another.
 Go from zero to six over the course of six months, or maybe less, but certainly not all at once.

-1. The ritual of washing your dishes.
+1. The habit of washing your dishes.

 Yes, I literally mean washing your dishes.
 It’s just one small step forward: When you eat your oatmeal, wash your bowl and spoon.
 When you finish drinking your morning coffee, rinse the coffee pot and your mug.
 Don’t leave any dirty dishes in the sink or on the counter for later.
 Wash them immediately.

-Form this small ritual one dish at a time, one day at a time.
+Form this small habit one dish at a time, one day at a time.
 Once you do this consistently for a couple weeks, you can start making sure the sink has been wiped clean too.
 Then the counter.
 Then put your clothes where they belong when you take them off.
 Then start doing a few sit-ups every morning.
 Eat a few vegetables for dinner.
 And so forth.

-Do one of these at a time, and you’ll start to build a healthy ritual of practicing self-discipline, and finally know yourself to be capable of doing the little things that must be done, and finishing what you start.
+Do one of these at a time, and you’ll start to build a healthy habit of practicing self-discipline, and finally know yourself to be capable of doing the little things that must be done, and finishing what you start.

 But again, to start, just wash your dishes.
 Mindfully, with a smile.